s3yonsei/rewind_serverless/README.md

 ./run.sh $DOCKER_USER
 ```
 This process may take nearly 5 minutes or more to complete.
+At the finish of the experiment, the execution time of the function for each run is displayed in the terminal.
+For example, `(run-to-run #1 of linpack) time: 38.623650 ms`

 ### Figure 9 (Checkpoint time) and 10 (Rewind time)